Is the World of Hyatt Credit Card worth it?

 The rewards are simple.
 Book your reservations, then "erase" the purchases with rewards up to 90 days after your transaction posts to your credit card.
 Your miles can also be transferred to one of more than 10 airline and hotel transfer partners for even more value.

 Cardholders can skip the lines at airport security with up to $100 Global Entry or TSA Precheck application fee reimbursement.
 The following is available to new cardholders: Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 The Capital One Venture Rewards Credit Card requires an annual fee of $95.

 Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is an excellent, flexible-point credit card since the rewards you earn fall within the Chase Ultimate Rewards®program.
 Cardholders get the chance to earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.

 The points can be redeemed for cash, merchandise and gift cards, but the real value comes when transferring to Chase airline and hotel partners, or earning 25% extra value when booking travel through the Ultimate Rewards travel portal.

-Chase is offering a valuable sign-up bonus for new cardholders: Our best offer ever!
-Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,250 when you redeem through Chase Ultimate Rewards®.
+Chase is offering a valuable sign-up bonus for new cardholders: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®.
 Chase Sapphire Preferred® Card charges a $95 annual fee, which is not waived the first year.

 Marriott Bonvoy Boundless® Credit Card